DonHulieo/duff/README.md

 ### CInterval

-CInterval is a class that has methods for creating and managing timer.
+CInterval is an object that has methods for creating and managing timer.
 It is used to call a function repeatedly, with a fixed time delay between each call.

 *This is a shared module, and can be used on both the client, server and shared enviroment.*